3 Important Tips To Estimate Travel Time in Mexico

 Embrace the Mexican culture and allow your mind and personage to be free.
 Set off without an exact schedule.
 Arrive when you arrive and enjoy this amazing country.

-The worst thing an American or Canadian can do, when traveling, is to act like a frantic American or Canadian.
+The worst thing an American or Canadian can do, when traveling, is to act frantic.
 Chill out.
 Relax and enjoy the life you claim to want.
 That means not making neurotic up-to-the-minute plans and letting yourself be embraced by the culture.

-If you’re good traveling 300 miles a day back home, expect to travel 300 kilometers.
+If you’re able to comfortably travel 300 miles a day back home, expect to travel 300 kilometers.
 If you prefer 500 miles per day, expect no more than 500 kilometers a day.

 All things considered, traveling South of the border is easy and should be part of the fun.
 Just make sure you have your passport, tourist visa, TVIP (if required for your route), high-quality Mexican Insurance Store Mexico Insurance for cars, and a good attitude.